 A weekly income replacement benefit may be payable during the period the insured person suffers a substantial inability to perform the essential tasks of the employment.
 No benefit is payable during the first week of the disability.

-The amount of the weekly income replacement benefit paid for the first 104 weeks of disability is 80% of the injured person’s net weekly income from employment.
-Your “net weekly income” is determined in accordance with a prescribed formula.
+The amount of the weekly income replacement benefit paid for the first 104 weeks of disability is 70% of the injured person’s gross weekly income from employment.
+Your “gross weekly income” is determined in accordance with a prescribed formula.

 The insurer is entitled to deduct from the weekly income replacement benefits net payments for loss of income available to or received by the insured person.

 If a person who is entitled to weekly income replacement benefits attained age 65 prior to the accident, an amount to be determined in accordance with the Schedule may be payable only up to 208 weeks after the onset of the disability.